ReactForBeginners/course-overview/README.md

 ## Chat

 We have setup a [Gitter chat room](https://gitter.im/jdaudier/reactjs-workshop) for the students, to be used during and after the course.
+If you haven't used Gitter before, you can simply login with your GitHub account.